NCAR/dset-web-accessible-folder-iso19115-3-dev/README.md

 * The Date/time in `<mdb:dateInfo>` is set to a value further ahead in time than its previous value.
 * The Date/time in `<mdb:dateInfo>` is set to a value that is not more than 24 hours ahead of today's date.

 The last two conditions will be tested by the CKAN harvester, rather than by the translation service.
+In other words, the translation will still occur and the translated record will be pushed to CKAN, but the harvester will either:
+* not harvest the record if the `<mdb:dateInfo>` is unchanged or set to a value further in the past than its previous value.
+* raise a validation error if the new date is more than 24 hours ahead of today's date.

 ### Delete